greglook/merkle-db/doc/indexing.md

 To understand how this is accomplished, let's consider the update to a generic individual index node in the tree.
 What would such a function look like?
-For inputs, first we'll need the graph store (so we can store and retrieve nodes) and a set of tree-level parameters specifying the branching factor, partition limit, and field families.
+For inputs, first we'll need the graph store (so we can store and retrieve nodes) and a set of tree-level parameters specifying the fan-out, partition limit, and field families.
 We will assume these as a given throughout the algorithm.

 Next we'll need the data for the node we're operating on, and the sequence of changes to apply to it.
 Generally, the changes should fall into the range of